wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-powershell-create-cloud-container.md

 	wacn.date=""/>

 # How to use Azure PowerShell Command to create an empty Cloud Service container
 1. Install Windows Azure PowerShell cmdlet from [download Azure PowerShell](http://go.microsoft.com/?linkid=9811175&clcid=0x409).
-For further instruction installing Azure PowerShell cmdlet and connecting to you Azure subscription, please refer to [How to install and configure Azure <!-- deleted by customization PowerShell](/documentation/articles/powershell-install-configure) --><!-- keep by customization: begin --> PowerShell](/documentation/articles/install-configure-powershell) <!-- keep by customization: end -->.
+For further instruction installing Azure PowerShell cmdlet and connecting to you Azure subscription, please refer to [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).

 2. **New-AzureService** is the cmdlet to create an empty Cloud Service container.